 Defendant Attorney General Ashcroft had used this case as a political rallying point, attempting to crowd-fund the defense earlier this year, but he declined to appeal.
 The loss has already had ramifications in other cases, including in Oklahoma, where state pensioner Don Keenan sued the state over its boycott of financial institutions that allegedly discriminate against the oil and gas industry.

 Under Oklahoma’s anti-ESG law, companies seeking to contract with Oklahoma must certify in writing they do not and will not boycott energy companies.
 The law had resulted in a 15.7% increase in borrowing costs for municipalities, and $184 billion in expenses, as it limited competition among financial institutions and tightened the competitive bond market for municipalities.
 Keenan won a permanent injunction against the law, having advanced several arguments: that the boycott law violates the Oklahoma Constitution’s requirement that public pensions operate for the sole purpose of providing benefits; that the law violates freedom of speech principles, and due process principles; that it is “unconstitutionally vague;” and that it runs afoul of two other statutes.
 The injunction was granted based on the law’s vagueness, just as in the SIFMA decision, and on the constitutional requirement that plans focus on providing benefits to plan members, not on benefiting industries operating within the state.
 Keenan subsequently filed a second motion for summary judgment to seek closure on legal arguments the court did not address when granting the injunction.
 In a recent supplemental brief, Keenan cited the SIFMA decision as analogous, given the similar speech requirement under the Oklahoma law, which compels prospective contractors to perpetuate the state’s anti-ESG message by affirming they will not boycott energy companies.
+On October 25th, the judge decided in favor of Keenan’s second motion, finding that the boycott law unconstitutionally abridges the freedom of speech because the act is more extensive than necessary to serve the governmental interest (which, according to the Defendant, was “ensur[ing] that private entities managing State retirement money are focused solely on financial return”).
+Moreover, the judge relied on the SIFMA language, quoting extensively from the Missouri decision to note that statements discussing political priorities (in that instance, anti-ESG) are controversial speech and thus justify intermediate scrutiny from the court.

 In both the Missouri and Oklahoma cases, plaintiffs successfully challenged their state’s anti-ESG rules.
 In a recent New York case, the state action at issue ran in the opposite direction: several state pension plans had taken steps to reduce dependence on fossil fuels and climate-related financial risk for beneficiaries by divesting from fossil fuel companies.
 In Wong v.
 NYCERS, plaintiffs alleged that the pension plan trustees had violated their fiduciary duties to plan beneficiaries by choosing to divest.
 The New York court dismissed the case for lack of standing, finding that the plaintiff-beneficiaries of the New York state public pension plans had no plausible injury, because they have defined-benefit plans (meaning their retirement payments do not fluctuate with the performance of the portfolio holdings, and even if the plans went bankrupt, New York taxpayers would be obligated to cover the shortfall).
+Defendants’ appealed the decision.
 Although the case failed to reach the merits, the court expressed skepticism about plaintiffs’ legal theory, and foreclosed similar cases under the common law of trust and New York’s general municipal law §51, which may reduce the likelihood of future lawsuits.

 Key Questions of Fiduciary Duty and Free Speech